 The next Junior Racquetball Lessons will take place the weeks of Sept 2-23 (no lessons on Sept 10).
 There will be offerings for all levels.
 Open to Members and Non Members!
 Sign up at the Cordata Facility front desk!

 $60 – Non Member

 All classes are taught by Club Pro, Wanda Collins.
-Wanda has been teaching juniors for 20 years and is currently Director of Junior Development on the board of the Washington Racquetball Assoc.
+Wanda has been teaching juniors for over 20 years and is currently Director of Junior Development on the board of the Washington Racquetball Assoc.

 AM Pro Certified Wilson, Racquetball Advisory Staff

 Wanda began playing racquetball competitively in 1980 and has been a top-ranked open player since 1985.
 She is a long-time Washington’s Women’s Open champion and is on the Washington Racquetball Association board.
 She is the Club Pro and is available for racquetball lessons and advanced clinics.
 Wanda spends her “spare” time with her husband, Mike, and their two children, Sarah and Wade.
 Her offseason is filled with golfing, hiking, camping, and traveling as much as possible.